 Before we do this we need to understand how these generators work.
 On a fundamental level, they are — like all other computers — copying machines.
 While there is a lot of hype and awe around the new crop of image generators that can indeed generate stunning visual output in reaction to textual prompts fed into them, this does not mean that they are somehow capable of independently creating works of art.

-These examples clearly illustrate that at least with the current generation of image generators, the predominant determinator for the quality (or rather coherence?) of the output is not the amount of “intelligence” ascribed to these systems, but rather the presence of relevant sets of relatively coherent visual representations within the training data.
+These examples clearly illustrate that, at least with the current generation of image generators, the predominant determinator for the quality (or rather a coherence?) of the output is not the amount of “intelligence” ascribed to these systems, but rather the presence of relevant sets of relatively coherent visual representations within the training data.

 In their current form, these generators are essentially very sophisticated probabilistic copying machines that create visual output that is derived from the visual input they have been trained on.